-The area is perfect for a relaxing overnight stay, with camping sites available nearby, as well as at Workmans Pool to the south – just make sure to BYO firewood and drinking water!
+The area is perfect for a relaxing overnight stay, with camping sites available nearby, as well as at Workmans Pool to the south – just make sure to BYO firewood (when fires are permitted!) and drinking water.

 Leave the pets at home – the Pool is within a conservation area, so dogs and other animals aren’t allowed.

 While you’re at the pool, don’t dive all willy-nilly into the water.
 The river can have many submerged objects under the water that you can’t see, so we recommend climbing in and out at the designated areas.